 If you’re still reading, there will be a MAJOR spoiler in the following paragraphs.
 Please stop reading if you haven’t seen the movie.

 Solo: A Star Wars Story was not a train wreck which is a nice surprise.
-The movie may have it’s flaws, but it’s ultimately a fun movie to see in the theater.
-I’m interested to see how things pan out in future movies especially with the fun cameo I mentioned a couple paragraphs above.
+The movie may have its flaws, but it’s ultimately a fun movie to see in the theater.
+I’m interested to see how things pan out in future movies, especially with the fun cameo I mentioned a couple paragraphs above.
 I’m always interested to hear what readers have to say, so leave a comment below.
-Please also be respectful of spoilers as it is opening weekend for the movie.
+Please also be respectful of spoilers as it is the opening weekend for the movie.

 2 thoughts on “Solo: A Star Wars Adventure”

 I feel like with every new Star Wars film I am being left further behind since I have never seen Star Wars and don’t have the time to catch up and invest that interest.
 It feels like there is no jump in point where I could start with current films without being confused.